cosmos72/schemesh/doc/shell/builtins.md

 #### cd
 Syntax: `cd [DIR]`

-Change the current directory of parent job.
+Change the current directory of parent job.<br/>

+Each job has its own current directory: initially it is inherited from parent job, but can be changed independently.<br/>
+The simple `cd [DIR]` changes the current directory of the parent (i.e. enclosing) job by default.<br/>
+To change the current directory of the whole shell, use `global cd [DIR]`

 * without arguments, `cd` sets the current directory of parent job to the value of its `HOME` environment variable.